Tibet under Qing rule: Program of integration of Tibet to the rest of China (1905-1911)

-This program was however reduced to nothing by the outbreak of the Chinese revolution in 1911, the collapse of the Qing empire and the elimination of Chao Ehr-feng.
+This program was however reduced to nothing by the outbreak of the 1911 Revolution, the collapse of the Qing empire and the elimination of Chao Ehr-feng.

 For Hsaio-ting Lin, the series of reforms initiated by Chao Ehr-feng can be seen as the first attempt at state-building by modern China in its southwestern marches.

 Before the collapse of the Qing Empire, the Swedish explorer Sven Hedin returned in 1909 from a three-year-long expedition to Tibet, having mapped and described a large part of inner Tibet.
 During his travels, he visited the 9th Panchen Lama.
 For some of the time, Hedin had to camouflage himself as a Tibetan shepherd (because he was European).
 In an interview following a meeting with the Russian czar he described the situation in 1909 as follows:

 "Currently, Tibet is in the cramp-like hands of China's government.
 The Chinese realize that if they leave Tibet for the Europeans, it will end its isolation in the East.
 That is why the Chinese prevent those who wish to enter Tibet.
 The Dalai Lama is currently also in the hands of the Chinese Government"...
 "Mongols are fanatics.
 They adore the Dalai Lama and obey him blindly.
 If he tomorrow orders them go to war against the Chinese, if he urges them to a bloody revolution, they will all like one man follow him as their ruler.
 China's government, which fears the Mongols, hooks on to the Dalai Lama."...
 "There is calm in Tibet.
 No ferment of any kind is perceptible" (translated from Swedish).